zorino/kaamer-demo/README.md

-# kAAmer bacterial analyses
+# kAAmer demo

-Bacterial genomics analyses demonstration which uses kAAmer has the database engine.
+Typical bacterial genomics analyses demonstration which uses kAAmer has the database engine.

 You first need to install kAAmer: see https://zorino.github.io/kaamer.